Extremal length boundary of Teichm\"uller space contains non-Busemann points: Introduction

 This paper is organized as follows.
-In \S2, we recall the definitions and properties of ingredients in the Teichm\"uller theory, including the extremal length and the Teichm\"uller distance.
-In \S3, we discuss the metric boundaries of metric spaces, and check that any almost geodesic converges in the Gardiner-Masur compactification.
-Though this convergence follows from properties of the metric boundary and Liu and Su's work in \cite{LiuSu}, we shall give a simple proof of the convergence from the Teichm\"uller theory for the completeness of readers.
+In \S2, we recall the definitions and properties of some ingredients in Teichm\"uller theory, including the extremal length and the Teichm\"uller distance.
+In \S3, we discuss the metric boundaries of metric spaces, and show that any almost geodesic ray in Teichm\"uller space converges in the Gardiner-Masur compactification.
+In \cite{LiuSu}, Liu and Su also proved this convergence using properties of the metric boundary.
+For the reader's convenience we give a simple proof applying Teichm\"uller theory.

-We treat measured foliations whose projective classes are the limits of almost geodesics in \S4 and \S5.
-Indeed, in \S5, we will observe that when a measured foliation whose projective class is the limit of an almost geodesic has a foliated annulus as its component, any simple closed curve is not so \emph{twisted} in the characteristic annulus corresponding to the foliated annulus through the almost geodesic (cf. Lemma \ref{lem:twisting_number}).
+We treat measured foliations whose projective classes are the limits of almost geodesic rays in \S4 and \S5.
+Indeed, in \S5, we will observe that when a measured foliation whose projective class is the limit of an almost geodesic ray has a foliated annulus as its component, any simple closed curve is not so \emph{twisted} in the characteristic annulus corresponding to the foliated annulus through the almost geodesic ray (cf. Lemma \ref{lem:twisting_number}).
 This is a key for getting our result.
 In \S6, we give the proof of Theorem \ref{thm:main2} by contradiction.
-Indeed, under the assumption that the projective class of maximal measured foliation $G$ is the limit of an almost geodesic, we calculate the limit of a given almost geodesic, but we can check that the limit can not be equal to the boundary point induced from the intersection number function with respect to $G$.
-For getting the limit, we will apply the Kerckhoff's calculation in \cite{Ker} of the extremal length along the Teichm\"uller ray.
-One of the reason why the Kerckhoff's calculation works is such \emph{non-twisted property} of simple closed curves along the core curve of the characteristic annuli discussed in \S5 (see \S\ref{subsec:idea}).
+Indeed, under the assumption that the projective class of a maximal measured foliation $G$ is the limit of an almost geodesic ray, we calculate the limit of a given almost geodesic ray.
+On the other hand, we can check that the limit function cannot be the intersection number function associated to $G$.

+For getting the limit function, we will make use of Kerckhoff's calculation of the extremal length along the Teichm\"uller ray given in \cite{Ker}.
+One of the reasons Kerckhoff's calculations work is that on any almost geodesic ray, simple closed curves satisfy a \emph{non-twisting property} along the core curves of characteristic annuli.
+This property is discussed in section 5 (see also \S\ref{subsec:idea}).